silviaCerby/gitbook/docs/getting_started/video-guide-getting-started-with-cerby.md

 ---
-description: This article covers key steps for getting started with Cerby as an account owner or collaborator for accounts managed in Cerby.
+description: "This article covers key steps for getting started with Cerby as an account owner or collaborator for accounts managed in Cerby."
 intercom_id: 6393805
 ---